-We stayed in the area of Paharganj which has some lovely markets and shops around.
+We stayed in the area of Paharganj, which has some lovely markets and shops around.
 But around Janpath and Khan Market were my favourite places to shop!
 Be careful with the money you spend and haggle your way for a sale!
 The same applies to transport in Delhi.
-We hailed taxi’s and tuk-tuks in the city but they’ll try to make you pay more.
+We hailed taxi’s and tuk-tuks in the city, but they’ll try to make you pay more.
 Be sure you have a fixed price agreed on before you get in.
-And even then they might try to rip you off.
-You’ll get used to this quickly and you’ll master the trade 😉 Buying a SIM-Card is also a great way to stop you from being scammed.
-This way, you can always check where you are and how much an Uber would cost you for example.
-If a tuk-tuk is asking you more Rupees than an Uber would cost you, you know they charge way too much!
+And even then, they might try to rip you off.
+You’ll get used to this quickly, and you’ll master the trade 😉 Buying a SIM-Card is also a great way to stop you from being scammed.
+This way, you can always check where you are and how much an Uber would cost you, for example.
+If a tuk-tuk asks you more Rupees than an Uber would cost you, you know they charge way too much!
 Also, bear in mind, in Old Delhi, there are no cars allowed.
 So you might have to pay extra for a rickshaw.

-After a few nights in Delhi, we travelled to Jaipur in Rajasthan. we travelled by tourist bus and it was the fanciest bus we took during my trip!
-After a few hours, we arrived in Jaipur and we were here during the Ravan Dahan festival.
-During this festival they burn a ten-headed king, a statue of Ravan!
-The streets were filled with people and the street food in Jaipur was also incredibly good!
+After a few nights in Delhi, we travelled to Jaipur in Rajasthan.
+We travelled by tourist bus, and it was the fanciest bus we took during my trip!
+After a few hours, we arrived in Jaipur, and we were here during the Ravan Dahan festival.
+During this festival, they burn a ten-headed king, a statue of Ravan!
+The streets were filled with people, and the street food in Jaipur was delicious!
 Jaipur was special for me.
-The people were so friendly, I never drank that much Chai in my life and I’ve never been in so many selfies with locals!
+The people were so friendly, I never drank that much Chai in my life, and I’ve never been in so many selfies with locals!

 What to see in Jaipur

 Jaipur is a great place where you can visit many sights.
 One of the most popular places is the Monkey Temple.
-They can be a little intense so be careful!
+The monkeys can be a little intense, so be careful!
 The official name of the temple is Sun Temple.

 Jaipur is also known as the Pink city.
-When you walk around you can easily why by looking at the buildings.
-Visit the City Palace, Nahargarh Fort and the Hawa Mahal for example!
+When you walk around, you can quickly see why by looking at the buildings.
+Visit the City Palace, Nahargarh Fort, and the Hawa Mahal for example!

 The Amber Palace is also a must-see.
 On the way, you’ll see the Jal Mahal as well.
 And don’t forget to stop at the Step Well close to the Palace.

 The next place to visit was Pushkar, located at Pushkar Lake.
 It is a tiny town with a relaxing vibe.
 As this was a place to visit some friends, we stayed a bit longer in Pushkar and just enjoyed the time there.
-It is great for shopping but there are not so many sights.
+It is great for shopping, but there are not so many sights.
 If you are lucky, you can visit Pushkar during the famous camel festival.

 Unfortunately, our time in Rajasthan was already over, but on my next trip, I’ll definitely add Udaipur, Jodhpur and Jaisalmer to the itinerary!
-I totally fell in love with Rajasthan and there is so much to see and do I could stay there for months!
-And that’s only a small part of the country!
+I totally fell in love with Rajasthan and there is so much to see and do.
+I could stay there for months!
+And that’s only a tiny part of the country!

 The train to Varanasi

 From Pushkar, we took a train to Jaipur and from there a train to Varanasi in Uttar Pradesh.
-We were told the journey would take around 24 hours, but it took around 36 hours in the end!
-And I must admit, this was the hardest journey during my time in India.
+We were told the journey would take around 24 hours, but it took approximately 36 hours in the end!
+And I must admit, this was the most challenging journey during my time in India.
 Security, hygiene, stomach bugs, loads of people, it was all a bit of an issue during this journey.
-As it was festival season, many train tickets were sold out and private space was certainly not a given.
+As it was festival season, many train tickets were sold out, and private space was certainly not a given.
 It was a hot and sweaty trip to Varanasi!

 One of the oldest cities in the world